sogelink-research/ctod/README.md

 ### Future work (V1.1)

-- PMTiles for cached tiles?
-- Fill Nodata values on the fly
 - Mosaic dataset priority
 - Profiling to see where can gain some performance
 - Support multiple workers
-- Prevent others using a deployed service by using a dataset config
 - Extension support: Metadata, Watermask

 ## Settings